andy489/Introduction_to_Programming_CPP/Tasks.md

                                 22 23 24 25 26 27 28

 **3.12.** Consider the sequence: <img src="https://latex.codecogs.com/svg.latex?\Large&space;1;2+3;4+5+6;7+8+9+10;...">.
 In other words, the n-th term of the sequence is the "sum of the next n natural numbers" - Felice Russo.
 Write a program which prints the first n terms of the sequence.

+**3.13.** Write a program which checks to which row and column in the Floyd triangle the number n belongs.

 ## 4. Arrays